Ski Mountaineering at IMGA Master Games

 Possible events and disciplines

-View the WWMG Innsbruck 2020 Ski Mountaineering results
+View the WWMG Innsbruck 2020 Ski Mo results

 The IMGA doesn’t allow building new venues and encourages the host cities to use existing facilities to keep the costs lower.
 Therefore, the following information is subject to changes depending on the venues available.